gorkarodrigo/balena-cli/doc/cli.markdown

 On Windows only, convert line endings from CRLF (Windows format) to LF (Unix format).
 Source files are not modified.

+# Settings

+## settings

+Use this command to display current balena CLI settings.

+Examples:

+	$ balena settings

+### Options

 # Local